 Natalie is licensed to practice law in Texas.
 She is also a member of the Appellate Sections of the State Bar of Texas and the Houston Bar Association.

-Natalie lives in Houston with her husband Jonathan and their dog Judge.
-She is an active member of Houston’s First Baptist Church.
+Natalie lives in Houston with her husband Jonathan, their son, and their dog Judge.
+She is an active member of Champion Forest Baptist Church.
 She enjoys spending time with friends and family, traveling, and exercising.